 The Statement of Accounts contains estimated figures that are based on assumptions made by the authority about the future or are otherwise uncertain.
 Estimates are made taking into account historical experience, current trends and other relevant factors.
 However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.
-The items in the council's Balance Sheet at 31 March 2024 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the council's Balance Sheet at 31 March 2025 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

 Item Uncertainties Effect if actual results differ from assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain the council may be able to sustain its If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls. current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
 However, the council's assets are subject to a periodic revaluation and an annual impairment review and any changes in valuation are accounted for in the year they occurred.
-It is estimated the annual depreciation charge for buildings would increase by £145,000 for every year that useful lives had to be reduced. they occurred.
+It is estimated the annual depreciation charge for buildings would increase by £256,000 for every year that useful lives had to be reduced. andy descarred.
 If the actual valuation differs from the assumptions made, then these will be adjusted when the asset is revalued.
 Fair Value Measurement of Investment Properties Investment properties are revalued every year and, therefore, takes into account the current market conditions.
-A 1% movement in the valuation of investment properties would equate to a movement of £170,960
+A 1% movement in the valuation of investment properties would equate to a movement of £164,850

 Item Uncertainties Effect if actual results differ from assumptions Pension Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the council with expert advice about the assumptions to be applied.
 The effects on the net pension liability for funded LGPS benefits of changes in individual assumptions can be measured.
-For instance, a 0.1% decrease in the discount rate assumptions would result in an increase in the pension liability of £1.00M Provisions The council has made provision in relation to National Non- Domestic Rate Appeals.
+For instance, a 0.1% decrease in the discount rate assumptions would result in an increase in the pension liability of £0.87M Provisions The council has made provision in relation to National Non- Domestic Rate Appeals.
 This provision is based on an estimation of any future liability and the likelihood these costs will be incurred.
-If the estimates used in the calculation of the provision prove to be inaccurate, then there will be further income or expenditure incurred by the General Fund via the Collection Fund.
-Arrears At 31 March 2024, the council had a balance of sundry (trade) debtors of £1,024,534.
-A review of significant balances suggested an impairment of doubtful debts of £179,685 (18%) was appropriate.
-It is not certain this impairment allowance would be sufficient as the council cannot assess with certainty which debts will be collected or not. doubling of the amount of the impairment of
+Arrears At 31 March 2025, the council had a balance of sundry (trade) debtors of £1,170,589.
+A review of significant balances suggested an impairment of doubtful debts of £179,865 (15%) was appropriate.
+It is not certain this impairment allowance would be sufficient as the council cannot assess with certainty which debts will be collected or not. doubling of the amount of the impairment of doubtful debts would require an additional £179,865 to set aside as an allowance from